-I. Sanctions
+8. Sanctions

-After a final decision has been rendered (either by the Panel or, if an appeal is filed, by the Vice Provost for Faculty (or his or her designee), the matter is presented to the Dean of the school to which the respondent has an appointment for procedures related to sanctions.
-The Dean is provided the investigative report, along with the Panel's decision and the appellate decision (if any).
+After a final decision has been rendered by the Panel, the matter is presented to the Dean of the School in which the respondent has a primary appointment for procedures related to sanctions, if applicable.
+The Dean is provided the final investigative report, along with the Panel's decision and the appellate decision (if any).

-- 1. If the respondent is a member of the Standing Faculty, the Dean will follow the procedures described in the Faculty Handbook's section regarding Procedure Governing Sanctions Taken Against Members of the Faculty (Section II.E.16) starting at Subsection 3 (for Minor Sanctions) or Subsection 4 (for Major Sanctions), as appropriate, to determine what, if any, sanction should be imposed against the respondent based on the determination rendered by the Investigative Team, as well as the Panel and the appellate decision by the Vice Provost for Faculty (or his or her designee), if applicable, and following the Dean's consultation with the Vice Provost for Faculty. - 2.
-If the respondent is a member of the Non-Standing Faculty, the Dean will consider the determination rendered by the Investigative Officer, as well as the Panel and the appellate decision by the Vice Provost for Faculty (or his or her designee), if applicable, and consult with the Vice Provost for Faculty before implementing an appropriate sanction.
+(a) If the respondent is a member of the Standing Faculty, the Dean will follow the procedures described in the Faculty Handbook's section regarding Procedure Governing Sanctions Taken Against Members of the Faculty (Section II.E.16), as appropriate, to determine what, if any, sanction should be imposed against the respondent based on the determination rendered by the Investigative Team, and if applicable, the Panel, and following the Dean's consultation with the Vice Provost for Faculty.

+(b) If the respondent is a member of the Associated Faculty, the Dean will consider the determination rendered by the Investigative Team, as well as the Panel and consult with the Vice Provost for Faculty before implementing an appropriate sanction.

-The matter will be referred to the Provost for sanctions purposes in lieu of the Dean in the event that the Dean is the respondent or if referral to the Dean would create an actual or apparent conflict of interest.
+The matter will be referred to the Provost to determine the appropriate sanction in the event that the Dean is the respondent or if referral to the Dean would create an actual or apparent conflict of interest.

-III.
-Resource Offices
+E. Resource Offices

-A. Confidential Resources
+1. Confidential Resources